zhaziragaripolla/start-deutsch/index.md

 2. Since the project is relatively small, it is suitable for the size of project.
 3. Allows to easily test data flow from remote and local sources.

-The architecture consists of the following parts:
+The detailed architecture is represented as UML diagram and could be found [here](https://app.lucidchart.com/documents/view/d28925f7-f7d8-4d7f-8a9d-4ae9cf3c04ae/0_0).
+Briefly, main roles holders are:

 ### Dependency Container
 I found about Dependency Container while reading Advanced iOS App Architecture.
 I needed one place to manage the lifetime of dependencies to be injected to the View Models such as APIClient, Request Builder, CoreDataRepository etc. So, Dependency Container was developed for this purpose.
 Also, it is responsible for creating View Controllers and View Models.